 Armed with her best outfits and little Chihuahua, Bruiser, Elle gains a place at Harvard and certainly makes an impression with her frothy pink style and fresh outlook on life.
 However, while on campus, teaching assistant Emmet Richardson catches Elle’s eye.
 He helps her to knuckle down and get a place on a case defending a woman charged with the murder of her wealthy husband.
 In her battle to be taken seriously, Elle proves that despite having a penchant for malls, makeup and beauty salons, courtroom victory can be hers.
 She even gets her man – despite it not being the one she was originally chasing.

-The musical has all the sassiness of the original film.
+Legally Blonde The Musical has all the sassiness of the original film.

 The sub-plot in which Elle helps out Paulette – a lovelorn, quirky beautician – is fabulously transferred to the stage.
 The scenes with the down-at-heart, kooky Paulette (played by Natalie Casey, series regular Donna in the BBC’s Two Pints of Lager and a Packet of Crisps) are witty, warm and wonderfully performed with oodles of comedy.

 Even the sublime silliness of the final courtroom scene translates brilliantly to the stage.
 This scene is the major point at which Elle solves the murder and gets her confession by discovering that the sexual preference of the defendant’s pool guy is key to the murder.
-The silliness is enhanced by having the question of the pool guy’s sexual preference turned into a big show-stopping production number asking ‘Is he gay or European’ – a tune that you will find yourself humming long after the train journey home.
+The silliness is enhanced by having the question of the pool guy’s sexual preference turned into a big show-stopping production number asking ‘Is He Gay or European?’ – a tune that I found myself humming long after the train journey home.

-The show does not take itself too seriously and with its tongue-in-cheek numbers and fast and fun choreography it is simple, feel-good escapism.
-A splendid performance from the little Chihuahua – he is positively scene-stealing – and a cameo appearance from a British bulldog makes this a big show for dog-lovers too!
+Significantly, Legally Blonde The Musical does not take itself too seriously and with its tongue-in-cheek numbers and fast and fun choreography it is simple, feel-good escapism.
+A splendid performance from the little Chihuahua (he is positively scene-stealing) and a cameo appearance from a British bulldog makes this a big show for dog lovers too!

 The vivacious Elle Woods was played by Susan McFadden (brother of Westlife member Brian McFadden and winner of ITV reality show Grease Is The Word where she won the role of Sandy in the West End production of Grease, 2007).
 Ditzy but loveable Elle was brought to life beautifully by McFadden and of the 18 songs in the show, the leading lady sings 16 of them, as well as having an impressive 19 costume changes.